jhordyess/course-flowsheet-by-semester-jquery/README.md

 It's possible to create a dynamic course flowsheet by semester, defining the semester, courses names, and courses prerequisites(post requisites will be found automatically).

-All semesters and courses are grouped by HTML table and created with Jquery.
+All semesters and courses are grouped by HTML table and created with jQuery.

-Using mouseover dynamically, the prerequisites and post requisites change of style, also with Jquery.
+Using mouseover dynamically, the prerequisites and post requisites change of style, also with jQuery.

 To test your own course flowsheet, just modify the semesters.js file.